echeran/smile-of-murugan/webbook/chapter01.md

 can hardly be considered as a recent acquirement.

-the exception of Tamil, K.Z.) from the level of a patois to that of a literary idiom".
-Whoever has written so far on the history of Kannada, Telugu, and Malayalam literatures take refuge in a formulation which is characteristic for speculative conclusions; cf.
-"the beginnings of Kannada literature are not clearly traceable, but a considerable volume of prose and poetry must have come into existence before the date of Nṛpatunga's *Kavirājamārga* (850 A.D.), the earliest extant work on rhetoric in Kannada"; or "beyond doubt there must have existed much unwritten literature (in Telugu) of popular character etc. The facts are different.

 The beginnings of Kannada literature were almost totally inspired by Jainism.
 The first extant work of narrative literature is